reservoirinvest/options/README.md

 # Symbol `States` with colours.

 - 'unsowed': No orders to sow.
 No existing position. [white]
-- 'orphaned' : A call or put buy option position that doesn't have an underlying position. [grey]
+- 'orphaned' : A long call or put option (positive) position that doesn't have an underlying position. [grey]

 - 'perfect': Ticker position present that is both covered and protected (or) Option position that is with a reap order. [green]